Debido1/Covid-Data-Exploration-with-SQL/README.md

 This covid-19 data was sourced from https://ourworldindata.org/covid-deaths starting from 1st January, 2020 to 27th Febuary, 2023.

 # SUMMARY OF FINDINGS
-According to the insights derived from the covid data :
+According to the insights derived from the covid 19 data:

-.
-The total covid-19 cases confirmed was 630,711,800 cases
+	The total covid-19 cases confirmed was 673,459,849 cases

-The total deaths recorded was 6,561,569
+	The total deaths recorded was 6,833,022

-The global percentage death was 1.04 percent
+	The global percentage death was 1.015 percent

-United satates, India, France, and Brazil had the total number of confirmed cases.
+	United States, India, France, and Brazil had the total number of confirmed cases.

-United states, Brazil, India, Russia and Mexico recorded the highest deaths.
+	United States, Brazil, India, Russia and Mexico recorded the highest deaths.

-Europe had the highest total cases per continrent, followed by Asia, North merica, and South America.
+	Europe had the highest total cases per continent, followed by Asia, North America, and South America.

-Europe had the total number of deaths recorded as per continent, followed by North America, Asia, and South America.
+	Europe had the total number of deaths recorded as per continent, followed by North America, Asia, and South America.